Getting to Montreal

 • If you cross the Canadian border frequently, consider applying for a trusted traveler card, known as NEXUS, that allows for expedited crossings.

-• Driving in Canada is similar to the US; this Embassy document outlines differences.
+• Driving in Canada is similar to the US; this Canadian link outlines differences.

 Now that you’ve arranged your transportation, you might find my packing tips helpful.